MBrassey/Roboss/README.md

 #### How much MeepCity Coin can I earn with Roboss?
 Based on recent testing, Roboss deliveres around 20,000 Meep Coin per day to PLUS Members.
+You can see in the animation above, I've earned over a Million Meep Coin.
+This is worth 160,000 Robux, or $1,882.

 #### Will my account get banned?